Congratulations on your new position as Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President Elect!

 Next, get the officers and committee chairs together for a planning meeting.

-The back to school time s super busy, so if you can move the planning meeting
+The back to school time s super busy, so if you can make the planning meeting happen before the start of the new school year, that’ll be best.

 If that can’t happen, then get together before the first regular PTO meeting of the year.